subject

 Explain why the heat of neutralization for the reaction between a weak acid and a weak base is even less exothermic than that for a weak acid and a strong base.

-State whether the following statement is true or false: The heat of neutralization for the reaction between a weak acid and a strong base is less negative than that for a strong acid and a strong base.
+The heat of neutralization for a weak acid and a strong base is less than that for a strong acid and a strong base.
+State the reason.